shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 If things sometimes go wrong, we need to know to spot the error and fix it.
 It's always an auto-correcting feedback loop.

+## The size of an iteration
-An important note on speed: the shorter a feedback loop is, the better.
-This matters A LOT.
+The shorter a feedback loop is, the better.
 Any mistake can send you off in the wrong direction, so you want to get feedback as early as possible.

-A simple example would be to try to write code for 3 days without ever running it, and then trying to test the whole thing.
+A simple example that can help visualize why this is important would be to imagine writing code for an entire week without ever running it, compiling it or getting warnings from the IDE.
-There's no surprise there.
-It's a random process with some chance of going wrong each step and auto-correction.
-The more iterations you can squeeze in at a given timeframe, the more chance you have at reaching the goal.
+We all know that the result is going to be pretty nasty.
+No serious developer will choose to work like this.

+This matters A LOT (personally, "iteration size" is the main "metric" I look at for improving productivity).

 ## AI and our feedback loops
-Although not always discussed this way, a lot ofwhat we're doing now with AI tools is integrating them into our own feedback loop.
+Although not always discussed this way, a lot of what we're doing now with AI tools is integrating them into our own feedback loop.
 And when you look at it from this angle, you can see that a lot of the techniques we use to improve the performance of human+ai are just optimizing some part of our feedback loop - adding steps in the process for detailed planning, breaking down to smaller tasks, making sure the correct context gets in so it's easier for the AI to "do" etc.